bloomingmath/fastapi-middleware-issue/README.md

 # fastapi-middlware-issue
+It looks like there is a problem with starlette.TestClient, Jinja2Templates and BasicHTTPMiddleware working in conjunction.

+### A way to bypass the problem
+In branch _podhmo_ there is a way to perform the tests without incurring in the error, proposed [here](https://github.com/tiangolo/fastapi/issues/806#issuecomment-567913676).

+### A way to produce the error
 I tried to make the minimal configuration to reproduce an error I get.
 It happens only on testing with pytest, when a middleware intercepts a template response.
 I see it is a rather specific problem... but it prevents me from testing my application.

 This is the output of `pytest main.py`: